poojaarohi/monthly_searches_nashville-poojaarohi/README.md

 15. Select columns A through F and create a custom sort (Home --> Sort & Filter --> Custom Sort).
 16. Sort by the largest to smallest Year as your first level, Month Num largest to smallest as your second value, and Query Text A-Z as your third level.
 Scroll through to find how many times “fairgrounds” was searched in July 2018.

+=VLOOKUP(A2,$M$11:$N$22,2,FALSE)

+21 time

 17. Find which month in 2016 had the most searches for “fire”.
-Try to use a Custom Sort to save yourself from too much scrolling up and down.
+Try to use a Custom Sort to save yourself from too much scrolling up and down. time

+August

 18. Enter text (“all query counts over 100:” in `M8` and use `COUNTIF()` in `N7` to count the number of times a query was run more than 100 times in a given month.
+=COUNTIF(D:D,">100")

 19. Enter text (“query for codes over 100 times:”) in `M9` and use `COUNTIFS()` to find the number of times users searched for ‘codes’ more than 100 times in a given month.
+=COUNTIFS(E:E,"=codes",D:D,">100")

 20. Create a new column (G) with a header of “Volume”.
 Populate this column with one of 3 categories: ‘Low’, ‘Medium’, ‘High’.
 Low volume searches happened less than 50 times in a month, medium volume searches happened between 50 and 100 times in a month (inclusive), and high volume searches were conducted more than 100 times in a month.

+=IFS(D2>100,"high",D2>50,"medium",D2<50,"low")